itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Discography
 ![Discography Section Image](assets/readme-files/Discography.png)

+* General

   - Conatins an image of future albums, list of pieces that will be in them and a sample of the music.

+* Desktop

+  - The background is a gradient.

+  - There are three albums aligned horrizontaly on the page.

+* Mobile

+  - The background is a fixed color.

+  - The albums are vertically aligned and each one has its own container with a gradient background.

 ### Teaching
 ![Contact section image](assets/readme-files/contact.png)